AI Alignment to Higher Values, not Human Values

 In order to understand better values, our current epistemics may get us there, or perhaps improvements need to be made to the epistemics to fully grasp and select for the best of what exists in value possibility space.

-Conner Leahy later says “…an aligned ASI super intelligence .. something’s called a sovereign.. or a Angelic type system would be a being of incredible intelligence and benevolence – it would be one that fundamentally would help Humanity, despite itself, towards a kind of goodness that even Humanity itself does not embody.
+Conner Leahy later says in the aforementioned interview “…an aligned ASI super intelligence .. something’s called a sovereign.. or a Angelic type system would be a being of incredible intelligence and benevolence – it would be one that fundamentally would help Humanity, despite itself, towards a kind of goodness that even Humanity itself does not embody.
 This would be the closest that we have to the concept of an Angel – this is the closest thing we have in our vocabulary to describe what this being would be like.. depending whether you’re abrahamic or non-abrahamic.. there are no non-religious terms that accurately describe what this being would be like.”

 Appealing to religious exemplifications of goodness can feel transcendant or viscerally appealing, there is a lot of history and stories embedded in our culture about religious motifs… though, as Stephen J. Gould says they exist in a separate magisterium to science and rational discourse, and so aren’t amenable to epistemology and empiricism – our most accurate and tractable means of understanding the world.
 This where the study of value really should be grounded – not in some purportedly separate realm that we can’t see and verify.